Pentagon Identifies First U.S. Service Members Killed in Iran Conflict

 • Six American service members have been killed in the U.S.-Iran conflict, according to U.S. Central Command.

-• The Pentagon has publicly released the names of the first U.S. service members killed, per CBS News and The Independent.
+• The Pentagon released the names of the first U.S. troops killed in the ongoing war with Iran.